Ruth Alice Armstrong

-Ruth Alice Armstrong (née, Jones; April 30, 1850 – March 7, 1901) was an American social activist involved in the temperance movement.
-She served as the national superintendent of heredity for the Woman's Christian Temperance Union (WCTU).
-She wrote leaflets and letters of instruction for the organization, and lectured on "Heredity" and "Motherhood".
-Armstrong died in 1901.
+Ruth Alice Armstrong (née, Jones; April 30, 1850 – March 7, 1901) was an American temperance activist.
+She served as the national superintendent of heredity for the Woman's Christian Temperance Union (WCTU), writing leaflets and letters of instruction for the organization.
+Armstrong lectured on "Heredity" and "Motherhood".

 Early life and education

 She was born Ruth Alice Jones near Cassopolis, Michigan on April 30, 1850.
 Her father, Amos Jones, was from Georgia, and her mother, Rebecca Hebron, was from Yorkshire, England.
 Armstrong had at least one sibling, a sister, Mrs. Lydia Lawhead.

 Armstrong was educated in the public schools of Michigan.